justinborromeo/miscellaneous-programming-notes/JavaVirtualMachine.md

 ## The Java Memory Model

 ### Stack
-- Holds references to heap objects and stores primitives
+- Holds references to heap objects and stores primitives.
-- Once a method is complete, the stack frame for the method (which contains the local variables) is popped off the stack
+- Once a method is complete, the stack frame for the method (which contains the local variables) is popped off the stack.
-- 1 stack/thread, therefore thread-safe
+- 1 stack/thread, therefore thread-safe.

 ### Heap
-- Only one heap per JVM process (multiple threads use the heap at the same time, so not thread-safe)
+- Only one heap per JVM process (multiple threads use the heap at the same time, so not thread-safe).
-- Stack variables point to objects on the heap
+- Stack variables point to objects on the heap.
-- Objects on the heap can point to other objects on the heap
+- Objects on the heap can point to other objects on the heap.
 - Much larger than stack in terms of memory size.

 ### Stack-Heap References
-- Strong: Object on heap is never garbage collected if a strong reference is pointing to it or if it is reachable from the stack through a chain of strong references
+- Strong: Object on heap is never garbage collected if a strong reference is pointing to it or if it is reachable from the stack through a chain of strong references.
-- Weak: Will not survive a garbage collection
+- Weak: Will not survive a garbage collection.
-- Soft: Cleaned by garbage collection if the application is running out of memory
+- Soft: Cleaned by garbage collection if the application is running out of memory.

 ### Strings (Objects in Java)
-- Identical string literals are stored in the same heap object in the string pool
+- Identical string literals are stored in the same heap object in the string pool.
 ```Java
 String one = "Hello";
 String two = "Hello";
 //one == two will return true as they both have the same heap address
 ```
-- Computed strings are not stored in the same heap object
+- Computed strings are not stored in the same heap object.
 ```Java
 String one = "297";
 String two = new Integer(297).toString()
 //one != two as they have different addresses on the heap
 ```
-- A computed string can be added to the string pool using the String object's .intern() method
+- A computed string can be added to the string pool using the String object's .intern() method.

 ## Generational Garbage Collection
+- Garbage collection is generally inefficient because the entire program must halt.
+- The basis of garbage collection is the mark-and-sweep process.
+This process looks for objects on the heap that are strongly (or softly) referenced by an item on the stack.
+"Living" objects are marked; unmarked objects are deallocated upon sweeping.
+- If an object survives a mark-and-sweep a certain number of times (the threshold value depends on JVM implementation), it is moved to an "older" part of the heap".
+Older parts of the heap are garbage collected less often (it is assumed that the more mark-and-sweeps an object survives, the longer it will persist).
+This decreases the average garbage collection time for every iteration.
+- Types:
+    - Serial GC: Single-threaded
+    - Parallel GC: Multi-threaded
+    - Mostly Concurrent GC: Runs concurrently to application (there is a small pause)
+        - Garbage First: high throughput with a reasonable pause

 ## Hotspot Optimization